oslabs-beta/Hyperion/SECURITY.md

 Eash session is identified using a unique 128-bit UUID v4 identifier which is generated using a cryptographically secure UUID v4 generation algorithm.

 Each session is linked to the IP address that initiated it.
 Any change in IP address for a given session will trigger an automatic logout.
-This helps reduce the risk of session hijacking in the event that cookie-stealing malware were present on the client.
+This helps reduce the risk of session hijacking.

 ## Enforcing 2FA by default